YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZLINKFILE
 ----------------

-ZLINKFILE, Error while ZLINKing "xxxx"
+ZLINKFILE, Error while zlinking "xxxx"

 Run Time Error: This indicates that ZLINK command failed while trying to include routine xxxx in the image.
 Note that a jobbed off process could encounter a ZLINKFILE error if the $ZROUTINES ISV and the $ydb_routines environment variable differ, and the routine xxxx can only be found through $ZROUTINES, but not through $ydb_routines (since the jobbed off process only inherits $ydb_routines).